 This treatment allows an actual or potential unsecured creditor to assess what other lenders may have concluded about the borrower’s creditworthiness.

 It also provides information regarding the likelihood of collecting the debt in the event that the borrower becomes insolvent.

 Sample Company’s balance sheet shows the following items:

 In other cases, the borrower may agree to restrictions on some of its activities in order to provide a higher degree of assurance to the lender that its financial position will be kept sound.

 The agreement may cover aspects such as the maintenance of a minimum amount of working capital and limitations on dividends, borrowings, and the reacquisition of the company’s stock from its shareholders.

-Because the terms of these agreements can affect the prospects for future cash flows to investors and creditors, full disclosure of them should be provided, especially when it appears probable that the limitations will prevent management from acting as it has in the past.
+Since the terms of these agreements can affect the prospects for future cash flows to investors and creditors, full disclosure should be provided.